BrendanHa07/bamazon/README.md

 ![addinventory](https://user-images.githubusercontent.com/25389907/30236676-a058d9c2-94d3-11e7-99d0-82c7226001cd.PNG)

 The **Add New Product** option allows the user to enter a new item into the database.
+A new Item ID will be generated for this item.

 ![additem](https://user-images.githubusercontent.com/25389907/30236688-e77666a8-94d3-11e7-955f-696b0499ccd5.PNG)